Bgood12/PathfinderCampaignNotes/Act 5.1 - A Spy Among Us/A Spy Amongst Us.md

 	- [[Veriduna|Veridunan]] sheet music with coded orders
 		- DC25 society to decipher if codebreaker speaks diabolic
 		- DC20 if someone performs the song as well
 The coded sheet music has instructions to monitor ships in the harbor and report to Ilinda Matai at her tavern in [[Bloodwake Harbor]] (See 5).
-Especially regarding the movements of ships belonging to [[The Windrider]] and [[Theodora 'Thea' Varko|Thea Varko]].
+Especially regarding the movements of ships belonging to [[World Building/Countries/Pirate Confederacy (Avarian Archipelago)/NPCs/The Windrider]] and [[Theodora 'Thea' Varko|Thea Varko]].

 **4. The Devil's Due**
 The Devil's Due is a small one room sloop.
 The interior is plastered with ichor and a small bug-like devil lies amidst the mess (Zebub).
 Having survived her assassination attempt Elois booked passage on the swiftest trading vessel that she could find.